Billa II: Plot

 David Billa, a Sri Lankan refugee, along with several others, arrives at a camp in Rameswaram, where he befriends Ranjith.
 The refugee camp is constantly terrorised by corrupt police Inspector Raghubir Sinha.
 Billa attacks Raghubir when he tries to forcefully detain one of his friends and, in return, gets tortured in a police cell.
 Billa vows to make him suffer.
 He goes to meet his widowed sister in Chennai as she is his sole living relative, but is shunned by her due to his criminal past in Lanka.
 A few days later, Billa and Ranjith are hired to transport fish from Rameswaram to Chennai, which is a plot by Raghubir to trap them as the truck they are driving has diamonds inside.
 Police intercept them to arrest them, but Billa realizes the play and kills all the cops.
 Despite Ranjith advising fleeing with the Diamonds, Billa drives the truck to its destination, where they meet Hotel owner Selvaraj.
 Raghubir's ally Mustafa bai comes minutes later and tells him that Billa has escaped with the Diamonds.
 Selvaraj realizes the ploy and kills Bhai.
-Selvaraj is pleased with Billa's loyalty and employs him & Ranjith in his illegal business.
+Selvaraj is pleased with Billa's loyalty and employs him and Ranjith in his illegal business.
 Days later, Billa murders Raghubir in a brothel and also kills an egoistic immigration officer who had insulted him earlier.

 Months later, a Goan Criminal, Kotiswara Rao, visits Selvaraj and asks for help in selling off the heroin he had brought along with him.
 Selvaraj refuses, but Billa volunteers to sell it off and tries to deal the heroin with a local thug who refuses to pay for it in return.
-In a brutal scuffle that ensues where one of Billa's friends is slaughtered, Billa kills them all and goes directly to Koti's boss Abbasi in Panaji with the money and the heroin, which is very impressed and recruits him.
+In a brutal scuffle that ensues where one of Billa's friends is slaughtered, Billa kills them all and goes directly to Koti's boss Abbasi in Panaji with both the money and the heroin, who is very impressed and recruits him.
 Abbasi is a drug trafficker and the boss of the biggest drug cartel in Goa.
-Abbasi is in business with powerful and dreaded Russian gun dealer, Dimitri.
+Abbasi is in business with powerful and dreaded Russian arms dealer, Dimitri.